 2. How much of the piece has been restored?

-It has been estimated that about 20 percent of what you see in a museum reflects the work of conservators rather than of the artist’s hands.
+It has been estimated that about 20 percent of what you see in a museum reflects the work of fine art conservators rather than of the artist’s hands.
 This makes sense for objects that are hundreds or thousands of years old, but a large amount of restoration is unacceptable for any art purchase unless all the conservation has been fully disclosed and the object’s price reflects this condition.

 3. Is the work a marriage?